"Quality Outdoor Living Since 1995"

 • Painted Steel: Economical but requires maintenance to prevent rust.
 Not recommended for exterior BC applications.

-Precision-engineered stainless steel spigot mount — the hardware that keeps your glass secure for decades
+Precision-machined stainless steel spigot mount — the hardware that keeps your glass secure for decades

 BC Building Code Requirements for Glass Railings